thomasbulll/TechNewsAggregator/README.md

 It currently leverages the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library to parse the HTML content of news websites and extract relevant information.

+I also leverage the [Natural Language Toolkit](https://www.nltk.org/) for sentiment analysis on articles, in particular the [Vader](https://www.nltk.org/_modules/nltk/sentiment/vader.html) library.

 ## Testing ##

 Run ```python -m pytest``` for the unit tests